 Drug overdose is the fastest-growing cause of death in the United States, with approximately 125 Americans suffering a fatal overdose every day, but even non-fatal drug overdoses can wreak havoc on the person who overdoses and his loved ones, possibly resulting in debilitating emotional consequences that can be difficult to deal with.
-For more information on drug overdoses and how to cope with the aftermath of a loved one’s overdose, call A Forever Recovery today at (877) 467-8321 to speak to a certified substance abuse counselor.
+For more information on drug overdoses and how to cope with the aftermath of a loved one’s overdose, call A Forever Recovery and speak with a certified substance abuse counselor.

 What is a Drug Overdose?

 A drug overdose is defined as the ingestion of a drug or other substance in quantities higher than recommended or practiced, resulting in a toxic state or death.
 While some drug overdoses are caused intentionally to commit suicide or as a form of self-harm, many are accidental, the result of intentional or unintentional misuse of a drug or medication.
 An accidental drug overdose occurs when a person ingests more of a drug then is medically recommended or practiced, and this is sometimes done intentionally with prescribed or unprescribed drugs, in an attempt to produce a feeling of euphoria.
 Use of illicit drugs in large quantities or after a period of abstinence can also result in an accidental overdose, as the margin between a pleasurable drug-induced euphoria and an overdose is small.
 Symptoms of a drug overdose vary depending on the drug exposure, but may include the following: